*Pig breed - Berkshire

 The beautiful unspoilt countryside of Shropshire is home to Clun Valley Organics(CVO).

-It is the inspiration of father and son, Trevor and Paul Wheeler, whose family have been at Brynmawr Farm since Victorian times, starting with Trevor’s great grandfather.
-In those days farming was automatically done without the use of chemicals.
-After the 2nd World War chemicals were introduced to increase food production.
-However, in 1999 Trevor developed a life changing illness, which meant a radical re-think on the whole ethos of modern farming methods using chemicals.
+It is the inspiration of father and son, Trevor and Paul Wheeler, whose family have been at Brynmawr Farm since Victorian times, when Trevor’s great grandfather farmed there .
+In those days farming was carried out without the use of chemicals.
+After the World War II chemicals, were introduced to increase food production.
+However, in 1999 Trevor developed a life changing illness, which meant a radical re-think on the whole ethos of modern farming methods and the use of chemicals.
 The result is a modern, thriving farming business built on organic principles of free range animal husbandry and chemical-free food crops.